Living Will vs. Medical Power of Attorney

 Medical Power of Attorney

-As soon as the principal becomes incapacitated, the agent takes over the decision-making process for the principal, usually making decisions that are agreed upon prior to the incapacitation of the principal.
-This is advantageous because it leaves a trusted person in charge of your medical decisions should you be unable to do so, and that process doesn’t require you to be on your death bed for it to take effect.
-Advanced care directive decisions can also be left with your attorney-in-fact to decide should you slip into a hopeless medical condition.
+As soon as the principal becomes incapacitated, the agent takes over the decision-making process for the principal, usually making healthcare decisions that are agreed upon prior to the incapacitation of the principal.
+This is advantageous because it leaves a trusted person in charge of your medical decisions should you be unable to do so, and that process does not require you to be on your death bed for it to take effect.
+Advanced directive decisions can also be left with your attorney-in-fact to decide should you slip into a hopeless medical condition.

 Living Will and Medical Power of Attorney Together